makew0rld/dither/README.md

 ## Scaling images

 A dithered output image will only look right at 100% size.
-As you scale **down**, the image will immediately get darker, and strange grid-like artifacts will appear, known as a [moiré pattern](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).
+As you scale *down*, the image will immediately get darker, and strange grid-like artifacts will appear, known as a [moiré pattern](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern).
 This is due to how dithered images work, and is not something this library can fix.

 The best thing to do is to scale the *input* image to the *exact* size you want before using this library.
+But sometimes you want to scale the image up after dithering, to make the dithering effect more obvious for aesthetic purposes.

-As for scaling the dithered output image **up** (above 100%), that will only look fine if you use nearest-neighbor scaling - the kind of scaling that produces pixelated results.
+So for scaling the dithered output image *up* (above 100%), that will only look fine if you use **nearest-neighbor scaling** - the kind of scaling that produces pixelated results.
 Otherwise the dither pixel values will be blurred and averaged, which will mess things up.
-And even once you're using that, it will only not darken the image after it's been scaled to 200% or above.
-In between 100% and 200% will still alter the image brightness.
+And even once you're using that, it will still produce moiré patterns, unless you're scaling by a multiple of the original dimensions. **So when scaling up, you should be scaling by 2x or 3x, rather than a non-integer like 1.34x.**

 ## Encoding output